ibm-cloud-docs/AnalyticsEngine/retrieve-service-credentials.md

 After your {{site.data.keyword.iae_full_notm}} service instance was created, you can get the cluster password in the following ways.

 - By invoking the {{site.data.keyword.iae_full_notm}} [`reset_password`](/docs/AnalyticsEngine?topic=AnalyticsEngine-reset-cluster-password#reset-cluster-password) REST API.
 Calling this API is the only way in which the cluster password is shown to you.
 You can also use the API to reset the password if you need to.
+Use `clsadmin` for the user ID.
+Do not use your {{site.data.keyword.Bluemix_short}} user ID.

 - By generating the cluster password on the {{site.data.keyword.iae_full_notm}} service instance page from the {{site.data.keyword.Bluemix_notm}} console.

   ![Shows the various states during cluster  provisioning.](images/generate-password-in-console.png)

 **Important:** The service credentials are not shown with the cluster credentials.
 The service credentials only include the service endpoints and a role-linked API key for using the {{site.data.keyword.iae_full_notm}} REST API.